severalnines/docs/user-guide/mysql/backup.rst

 	- Exclusive for mysqldump and if binary log is enabled.
 A mysqldump PITR-compatible backup contains one single dump file, with GTID info, binlog file and position.
 Thus, only the database node that produces binary log will have the "PITR Compatible" option available.
 See `Point-in-Time Recovery`_.

 * **Upload Backup to the cloud**
 	- Upload the backup to the cloud storage.
 The upload process happens right after the backup is successfully created.
 This feature requires you to set up the cloud credentials first.
-See `Cloud Providers <../index.html#cloud-providers>`_.
+See :ref:`Sidebar - Integrations - Cloud Providers`.

 * **Backup Individual Schema**
 	- Exclusive for mysqldump.
 Each selected databases is backed up individually, in its own directory in the storage directory.